wp-plugins/rdp-ingroups/readme.txt

 == Other Notes ==

-= External Scripts Included =
+== External Scripts Included ==
 jQuery.PositionCalculator v1.1.2 under MIT License
 Query Object v2.1.8 under WTFPL License
 URL v1.8.6 under MIT License

-= Hook Reference: =

-**rdp_lig_before_user_login**
-Param: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
-Fires before any user is logged into the site via LinkedIn.

-**rdp_lig_after_insert_user**
-Param: WP User Object
-Fires after a new user is registered with the site. *(Register New Users? must be enabled)*

-**rdp_lig_after_registered_user_login**
-Param: WP User Object
-Fires after a registered user is logged into the site. *(Register New Users? must be enabled)*

-**rdp_lig_registered_user_login_fail**
-Param: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
-Fires after a failed attempt to log registered user into the site. *(Register New Users? must be enabled)*

-**rdp_lig_after_user_login**
-Param: RDP_LIG_DATAPASS object
-Fires after any user is logged into the site via LinkedIn.

-**rdp_lig_after_scripts_styles**
-Param: none
-Fires after enqueuing plug-in-specific scripts and styles

-= Filter Reference: =

-**rdp_lig_render_header_top**
-Param 1: String containing opening div and wrapper HTML for header section Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: opening HTML for header section

-**rdp_lig_render_header**
-Param 1: String containing the body HTML for header section Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: body HTML for header section

-**rdp_lig_render_header_bottom**
-Param 1: String containing closing wrapper and div HTML for header section Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: closing HTML for header section

-**rdp_lig_render_main_container_header**
-Param 1: String containing HTML for main container header section Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: HTML for main container header section
-Default behavior is to render the group profile logo and name

-**rdp_lig_render_paging**
-Param 1: String containing HTML for paging section Param 2: String containing status - 'true' if user is logged in, 'false' otherwise Param 3: String containing the location - 'top' of main container section, 'bottom' of main container section
-Return: HTML for paging section.
+== Hook Reference: ==

+= rdp_lig_before_user_login =

+* Param: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
+* Fires before any user is logged into the site via LinkedIn.

+= rdp_lig_after_insert_user =

+* Param: WP User Object
+* Fires after a new user is registered with the site. *(Register New Users? must be enabled)*

+= rdp_lig_after_registered_user_login =

+* Param: WP User Object
+* Fires after a registered user is logged into the site. *(Register New Users? must be enabled)*

+= rdp_lig_registered_user_login_fail =

+* Param: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
+* Fires after a failed attempt to log registered user into the site. *(Register New Users? must be enabled)*

+= rdp_lig_after_user_login =

+* Param: RDP_LIG_DATAPASS object
+* Fires after any user is logged into the site via LinkedIn.

+= rdp_lig_after_scripts_styles =

+* Param: none
+* Fires after enqueuing plug-in-specific scripts and styles

+== Filter Reference: ==

+= rdp_lig_render_header_top =

+* Param 1: String containing opening div and wrapper HTML for header section
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Return: opening HTML for header section

+= rdp_lig_render_header =

+* Param 1: String containing the body HTML for header section
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Return: body HTML for header section

+= rdp_lig_render_header_bottom =

+* Param 1: String containing closing wrapper and div HTML for header section
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Return: closing HTML for header section

+= rdp_lig_render_main_container_header =

+* Param 1: String containing HTML for main container header section
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Return: HTML for main container header section
+* Default behavior is to render the group profile logo and name

+= rdp_lig_render_paging =

+* Param 1: String containing HTML for paging section
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Param 3: String containing the location - 'top' of main container section, 'bottom' of main container section
+* Return: HTML for paging section.
 For infinity paging, location 'top' is not rendered.

-**rdp_lig_render_login**
+= rdp_lig_render_login =

-Param 1: String containing log-in HTML for the **[rdp-ingroups-login]** shortcode Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Param 1: String containing log-in HTML for the **[rdp-ingroups-login]** shortcode
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: log-in HTML for the **[rdp-ingroups-login]** shortcode
+* Return: log-in HTML for the **[rdp-ingroups-login]** shortcode

-**rdp_lig_before_insert_user**
+= rdp_lig_before_insert_user =

-Param 1: Boolean indicating if user exists based on result of Wordpress username_exists() function, using supplied email address
+* Param 1: Boolean indicating if user exists based on result of Wordpress username_exists() function, using supplied email address
-Param 2: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
+* Param 2: JSON object representing a LinkedIn Person containing firstName, lastName, emailAddress, pictureUrl, publicProfileUrl, and id
-Return: Boolean indicating if user exists
+* Return: Boolean indicating if user exists

-**rdp_lig_before_registered_user_login**
+= rdp_lig_before_registered_user_login =

-Param 1: Boolean indicating if user is logged in based on result of Wordpress is_user_logged_in() function Param 2: String containing email address of user
+* Param 1: Boolean indicating if user is logged in based on result of Wordpress is_user_logged_in() function
+* Param 2: String containing email address of user
-Return: Boolean indicating if user is logged in
+* Return: Boolean indicating if user is logged in

-**rdp_lig_custom_menu_items**
+= rdp_lig_custom_menu_items =

-Param 1: Array to hold custom link data
+* Param 1: Array to hold custom link data
-Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
+* Param 2: String containing status - 'true' if user is logged in, 'false' otherwise
-Return: Array of links, where the link text is the key and the link URL is the value
+* Return: Array of links, where the link text is the key and the link URL is the value